Picovoice/porcupine/README.md

 **[A]** Generally speaking yes, however it is difficult to quantify the cause-and-effect accurately.
 We have published a guide [here](https://picovoice.ai/docs/choose-wake-word/index.html) to help you pick a wake word that would achieve optimal performance.
 You will need to avoid using short phrases, and make sure your wake word includes diverse sounds and at least six phonemes.
-Long phrases are also not recommended due to poor user experience.
+Long phrases are also not recommended due to the poor user experience.

 **[Q] Is there a guideline for picking a wake word?**